-However, Murphy says estimates show that around 10% of the population in Northern Europe experiences milder symptoms of the condition, while 2% experiences more severe symptoms.
+However, Murphy says estimates show that around 10% of the population in Northern Europe experience milder symptoms of the condition, while 2% experience more severe symptoms.

-According to the Cleveland Clinic, approximately 500,000 people in the US suffer from SAD, and around 10-20% of the US population suffers from milder forms of the disorders.
+According to the Cleveland Clinic, approximately 500,000 people in the US suffer from SAD, and around 10-20% of the US population suffer from milder forms of the disorders.

 But regardless of the number of people worldwide who suffer from SAD, experts say that doctors appear to have lack of awareness of the condition.